shivannis/xandr-docs-public/xandr-docs/articles/monetize/mediation-integrating-for-mediation.md

 Assuming you've set up your integration as described, the ad call flow looks like this:

-1. The tag on page calls Xandr's ad server.
+1. The tag on page calls Microsoft Advertising's ad server.
 1. The ad server runs an auction for the impression.
 Mediated bids are ranked in the auction according to bid price, alongside RTB bids.
 1. The ad server behaves differently depending on the auction outcome: